Etejerina/a-walk-in-python/day_5.md

 This is used to modify the behavior of a function.

 Another way to use a wrapper is with decorators.
-Decorators, allow us to do the same thing as the last example, but in a simplier way.
+Decorators, allow us to do the same thing as the last example, but in a simpler way.

 Let's see that...